CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-code-sharing.md

 On average, CI/CD setup costs around $2,600, with monthly maintenance averaging $300.
 Over five years, this could save you up to $26,100 compared to other approaches [\[1\]](https://capgo.app/).

 > "We configure your CI/CD pipeline directly in your preferred platform, whether it's GitHub Actions, GitLab CI, or others.
-We don't host CI/CD or charge you to maintain it." - Capgo [\[1\]](https://capgo.app/)
+We don't host CI/CD or charge you to maintain it." - CodePushGo [\[1\]](https://capgo.app/)

 Once your CI/CD pipeline is operational, you can shift your attention to implementing fast and efficient OTA updates.